jmlafont/jpetstore-kubernetes/Tekton/README.md

 ```

-add a security context for database
+add a anyuid security context to teh service account for the db to be able to start

 ```
 oc adm policy add-scc-to-user anyuid -z default